Pritzker School of Molecular Engineering

 Prerequisite(s): Completion of the general education requirements in mathematics and physical or biological sciences

-Note(s): May not be counted toward PME doctoral requirements
+Note(s): May not be counted toward PME doctoral in-depth course requirements.

 Equivalent Course(s): MENG 20000